ybuchi/inTheMoodForMusic/README.md

 # ChuneItUp
-ChuneItUp is an application that allows users to curate their digital records (Spotify playlists) in a fun and interesting user interface.
+ChuneItUp is an application that lets users curate their digital records (Spotify playlists) in a fun and interesting user interface.

 Looking for some new chunes?
 Generate a random song, see if it fits in any of the playlists in your library, and then add it with a click of a button.
 You'll actually see these changes in your Spotify account!